 An exhibition of the Greek Manuscript Collection was organised jointly by LPL and the Hellenic Institute on the occasion of the 21st International Congress of Byzantine Studies in London between 23-24 August 2006.
 The exhibition comprised the following sections: Doctrine; Liturgy and Spirituality; Byzantium, its Provinces and Neighbours; Before and after Byzantium; From Manuscript to Print.
 The last section, on Anglicanism and Orthodoxy, included printed books, documents and photographs illustrating the dialogue, past and present, between the two Churches.
 The exhibition catalogue included the first complete invenory of the LPL Greek Manuscript Collection.

 Thanks to a generous grant (£121,000 over two years) awarded by The A. G. Leventis Foundation and with the support of LPL and Royal Holloway, University of London, a full descriptive catalogue of this important collection has now been compiled by Dr Christopher Wright and Ms Maria Argyrou under the supervision of Dr Dendrinos and the guidance and support of eminent scholars and technical advisors, member of the Project Board:

-The catalogue was published online in Adobe PDF format on the websites of both LPL and the Hellenic Institute on 25 February 2016, thus further enhancing the accessibility of, and interest in, this collection among scholars and the public worldwide.
+A Descriptive Catalogue of the Greek Manuscript Collection of Lambeth Palace LIbrary was published online in Adobe PDF format on the websites of both LPL and the Hellenic Institute on 25 February 2016, thus further enhancing the accessibility of, and interest in, this collection among scholars and the public worldwide.
 The catalogue is accessible from the following URL :

 linked from :